 How are placements identified?

 Students are encouraged to initiate their own placements, provided they meet the guidelines of the program.
 A variety of placement opportunities are posted on the public service opportunities page.
-The Public Service Coordinator is available to meet with students to assist in finding volunteer opportunities of interest.
+The Public Service Program Director is available to meet with students to assist in finding volunteer opportunities of interest.

 When are the Student Time Logs Due?

 Students keep track of their volunteer hours on a student time log form and are encouraged to log all hours by the end of each semester.

 What happens when I complete my public service hours?